ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering_using_ddev.md

 In the following examples:

-- the same service will be used to store both persistence cache and sessions,
+- the same service is used to store both persistence cache and sessions,
-- the session handler will be set on Symfony side, not on PHP side.
+- the session handler is set on Symfony side, not on PHP side.

 ### Install Redis